[from a talk given at DeLand Showcase 2017…]

 2—LSA have aided Type Certified aircraft development.
 Really?
 Yes!
 How?
 As FAA agreed to rewrite Part 23 rules (used to certify new Cessnas and such), the agency agreed to use ASTM industry consensus standards and used the LSA F37 committee as a guideline to establish the new GA-oriented F44 committee.
 FAA would not have done this if they didn’t think the LSA idea worked quite well.
 You’re welcome, GA industry.

 5—Engineers have introduced new concepts in LSA powerplants.
-Engines lead by market leader Rotax brought concepts like liquid cooling, geared output, high efficiency (with much smaller displacement engines, Rotax nonetheless produces the same power as an O-200).
-Lighter, smaller packages made aircraft design easier and sleeker.
+Engines lead by market leader Rotax brought concepts like liquid cooling, geared output, and high efficiency.
+Rotax’s 9-series powerplants produce the same power as a Continental O-200 but with much smaller displacement engines.
+Lighter, more compact powerplants made aircraft design easier and sleeker.
 Most recent developments include the electronically-controlled, fuel injected 912 iS, iS Sport, and 915 iS engine (which also incorporates a turbocharger and intercooler).
 Next: electric propulsion, which will work best on light aircraft like ultralights and LSA initially.

 7—LSA benefit their local communities in several important ways.
 Despite some losses, the LSA safety record has been described by the FAA as “acceptable” …high praise from a regulatory agency.
-Once LSA manufacturers got used to the system of ASTM standards, manufacturer compliance is good and safety followed.
+Once LSA manufacturers got used to the system of ASTM standards, manufacturer compliance has been good and improved safety followed.
 Training systems were improved to aid transition (driven by insurance, not FAA, by the way).

 LSA are environmentally friendly demonstrated by low fuel use thanks to high-tech, electronically-controlled engines with fuel burns of most engines in the 4-6 GPH range.
 Modern electronic engines will soon also allow upload of data to help pilots discover engine issues before the problem even shows itself in flight.